zzc-1998/NR-3DQA/README.md

 # Paper
 This is the code for "No-Reference Quality Assessment for 3D Colored Point Cloud and Mesh Models" and it is the point cloud version.
-The paper can be found here [http://arxiv.org/abs/2107.02041].
 This paper has been accepted by IEEE Transactions on Circuits and Systems for Video Technology.
+The arxiv version can be found here [http://arxiv.org/abs/2107.02041] and the TCVST version can be found here [https://ieeexplore.ieee.org/document/9810024].

 <img align="center" src="https://github.com/zzc-1998/NR-3DQA/blob/main/framework.jpg">